-- 9. Local Government Finance Act 1988 Convening of meetings to consider reports made under Section 114 of the Act, including notification of meetings to the Auditor. - 10.
+- Local Government Finance Act 1988 Convening of meetings to consider section 116 Convening of meetings to consider reports made under Section 114 of the Act, including notification of meetings to the Auditor. - 10.
 Local Government and Housing Act 1989 Proper Officer for the purposes of the Act.